DaneliaSanchz/DaneliaSanchz/README.md

 ![Cover](https://github.com/DaneliaSanchz/DaneliaSanchz/blob/master/IamDanelia.png)

-I'm a Frontend Developer, self-taught and goal-oriented, very good at working  and collaborating with people.
-I'm looking for new challenges and opportunities.
+I'm a Frontend developer specialized in React with experience designing and developing projects of website and web application.
+Interested in new challenges and opportunities to apply knowledge and skills in the Tech area, grow professionally as a developer within environments that create solutions to problems, contributing and collaborating as a team.
 Currently, I am studying at Platzi.

 <hr />